samuelgozlan/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 ### What's the difference between Cohort syncing and Event Streaming?

-- **Cohort Syncing** provides a valuable mechanism for syncing cohort membership data from Amplitude to third-party tools such as SFMC or Braze.
-This empowers you to delve into behavioral targeting and comprehensively analyze the effects of your targeting strategies.
-However, it's important to note that Cohort Syncing primarily focuses on data synchronization and behavioral analysis, without involving the creation or maintenance of users within the third-party tool.
+- **Cohort Syncing:** Cohort Syncing is a valuable tool for transferring cohort data from Amplitude to third-party tools like SFMC or Braze.
+It enables you to explore behavioral targeting and thoroughly analyze the impact of your targeting strategies.
+However, it's important to note that Cohort Syncing focuses on data syncing and behavioral analysis and does not handle user creation or management in third-party tools.
-- **Event Streaming** is more than just syncing cohorts.
-When you set up Event Streaming, you get the advantage of having a single Amplitude setup that sends data and events smoothly to different platforms.
-This saves you from constantly having to make technical adjustments.
-Event Streaming also gives you precise control.
-You can choose specific events, users, or properties to send to a destination platform, ensuring that only the important data reaches its intended destination.
-Moreover, Event Streaming allows you to use conversion events in real time.
-For example, in a tool like SFMC, these events can trigger actions in marketing workflows or journey plans.
-This strategic integration helps you optimize your targeting, making your initiatives more effective.
+- **Event Streaming:** Event Streaming offers more than just cohort syncing.
+It simplifies your data setup by allowing you to use a single Amplitude configuration to smoothly send data to various platforms, eliminating the need for constant technical adjustments.
+With Event Streaming, you have precise control, choosing which events, users, or properties to send to each platform, ensuring only important data reaches its destination.
+Additionally, it enables real-time conversion events, triggering actions in tools like Braze, Customer.io, or SFMC to optimize your targeting and enhance the effectiveness of your initiatives.

 ### What are some examples of how customers are using Event streaming?

 1. **Marco Polo:** Used Event Streaming to power a real-time 'Welcome' email campaign by streaming sign-up events from Amplitude to Braze.
 2. **Invoice Simple:** Leveraged Event Streaming for a robust engagement campaign, customizing messaging based on a series of events to enhance engagement effectiveness.

+### What happens if I don't see an Event streaming destination on Amplitude Catalog?

+1. **Webhook streaming** - You can use [Webhook Event streaming](https://www.docs.developers.amplitude.com/data/destinations/webhooks-streaming/) integration to send your Amplitude events and user data to custom webhooks.
+This allows you to send data to a URL of your choice for various use cases.
+2. **Vendor Switch:** Consider switching to a vendor already integrated with Amplitude, which offers similar functionalities.
+You can find more information in the Amplitude Catalog.
+3. **Self-Build or Vendor Request:** You have the option to build the integration yourself using the Amplitude Integration Portal or request the vendor to create it through our integration portal.
+Click [here](https://www.docs.developers.amplitude.com/partners/event-streaming-integration-guide/) to learn more about the Amplitude Integration Portal.

 ### What's the IP range of your service?